Six Flags: Cedar Fair

+Former Six Flags company

-Six Flags Theme Parks originated with the creation of The Great Southwest Corporation by Angus G. Wynne and other investors, who would go on to open the chain's original park, Six Flags Over Texas, in August 1961.
+Six Flags Theme Parks, Inc. originated with the creation of The Great Southwest Corporation by Angus G. Wynne and other investors, who would go on to open the chain's original park, Six Flags Over Texas, in August 1961.
 After the Pennsylvania Railroad gained a controlling stake in the company's shares, a handful of new parks were constructed, and multiple independently-owned parks were purchased over the following two decades.
 Following the acquisition of Marriott Corporation's Great America theme park in Gurnee, Illinois, in 1984, Six Flags acquired the rights to feature Warner Bros.'
-Looney Tunes animated characters at their properties; Time Warner (now Warner Bros.
+Looney Tunes animated characters at its properties; Time Warner (now Warner Bros.
 Discovery) subsequently purchased much of the company and was its sole owner from 1993 to 1995.

+Premier Parks

+Premier Parks was an Oklahoma-based real estate firm and theme park chain.
+Founded as Tierco, the company purchased Frontier City in Oklahoma City in 1982 for $1.2 million with the intention of tearing it down.
+Although Frontier City, at the time of purchase, was run-down and struggling, an oil-bust that soured redevelopment prospects coupled with an enigmatic general manager changed the park's fortunes, and Tierco ultimately shifted its strategy to purchasing amusement parks.
+By 1998, now under the umbrella of Premier Parks, the company had purchased or acquired over 20 parks, including Wild World in Largo, Maryland, Marine World USA, Geauga Lake, Wyandot Lake, Darien Lake, Elitch Gardens, Riverside Park, Kentucky Kingdom, Waterworld USA waterparks in Sacramento and Concord, California, Great Escape and Splashwater Kingdom, and the Walibi family of parks in Belgium, The Netherlands, and France.

-Six Flags Theme Parks, Inc. was later bought out by Premier Parks – an Oklahoma-based real estate firm and theme park chain – on April 1, 1998, for $1.86 billion.
-Premier began to apply the Six Flags name to several of their existing properties in North America and Europe, eventually fully assuming the brand name in 2000.
+On April 1, 1998, Premier Parks acquired the original Six Flags Theme Parks for $1.86 billion.
+Premier began to apply the Six Flags name to several of its existing properties in North America and Europe, eventually fully assuming the brand name in 2000.
+Throughout the 2000s, Six Flags began to suffer from growing debt and organizational bloat, eventually resorting to selling off assets like its European parks and Worlds of Adventure in 2004.
+Some of the company's largest investors grew frustrated with Six Flags and demanded change; Daniel Snyder's Red Zone, LLC successfully gained control of Six Flags' board of directors in 2005 by means of a proxy battle.

+The COVID-19 pandemic significantly impacted operations.